MicrosoftDocs/power-automate-docs/articles/guidance/automation-coe/configure-automation-coe.md

 | Quarterly | 1         |
 | Weekly    | 5         |

-#### Average Automation Steps Scores
+#### Average automation steps scores

 This table can be fully customizable based on your organizations needs/process.
 Table is used to get the **Score** for the **Average Automation Steps** which is inputted by the user when a new **Automation Project** is requested.
 Below are some examples, but more or less can be added.

 | **Range**     | **Value From** | **Value To** | **Score** |
 |---------------|----------------|--------------|-----------|